Trethowans' private client and commercial practices are well established in the South.

 Many of our teams and individuals are rated in both the Chambers Guide to the Legal Profession and Legal 500.

 “Without doubt one important ingredient in our success has been our culture.
 We pride ourselves on not only being professional and providing an excellent service, but also providing a supportive, inclusive working environment.
 The fact is when recruiting we look for good, decent people as much as outstanding legal professionals”.

 Main areas of work

-Legal advice to businesses includes: corporate, commercial, commercial property, commercial litigation, insurance litigation, employment, licensing, health and safety and regulatory work.
-Legal advice to individuals includes: personal injury; wills, trusts and tax; wealth structuring and inheritance planning; agriculture and rural property; family and residential property.
+Legal advice to businesses includes: corporate, commercial, banking, commercial property, commercial and property litigation, insurance litigation, employment, licensing, health and safety and regulatory work.
+Legal advice to individuals includes: personal injury, wills, trusts and tax, wealth structuring and inheritance planning, agriculture and rural property, family and residential property.